 Nature's supermarket for apples, stone fruits and more straight off the tree

 There's rich bush honey and pick-yourself raspberries and other treats at times.
-They turn some of their fruits into Darkes Cider.
+They turn some of their fruits into their award-winning Darkes Cider.
 One of the great experiences is exploring the orchard and the chance to ask the family owners anything you ever wanted to know about their fruit and farming.

 Keeping the entire family entirely happy